A no-go theorem for theories that decohere to quantum mechanics: Discussion

 Our second assumption is causality.
 This principle allows one to uniquely define a notion of ``past'' and ``future'' for a given process in a diagram, and is equivalent to the statement that future measurement choices do not affect current experimental outcomes.
 As such, this principle appears to be fundamental to the scientific method.
 Despite this, recent work has shown how one can relax this principle to arrive at a notion of ``indefinite'' causality \cite{oreshkov2012quantum, oreshkov2014operational, chiribella2016quantum, hardy2007towards}.
 In this case, there may be no matter of fact about whether a given process causally precedes another.
 The indefinite causal order between two processes has even been shown to be a resource which can be exploited to outperform theories satisfying the causality principle in certain information-theoretic tasks \cite{araujo2014computational, chiribella2012perfect}.
 Moreover, it has been suggested that any theory of Quantum Gravity must exhibit indefinite causal order \cite{hardy2016operational,hardy2016reconstructing}.
 Hence, as in the previous paragraph, our result provides further motivation for discarding the notion of definite causal order in the search for theories superseding quantum theory.

-As purification seems to require a unique way to marginalise multipartite states, one might wonder whether one can define a notion of purification without the causality principle.
-Indeed, recent work \cite{Araujo2016purification} has shown how one can formalise a purification principle in the absence of causality, and forthcoming work of one of the authors discusses a `time-symmetric' notion of purification satisfied by quantum, classical and hybrid quantum-classical systems \cite{selby2017classical}.
+As purification seems to require a unique way to marginalise multipartite states, one might wonder whether one can define a notion of purification without the causality principle. { Indeed, recent work \cite{chiribella2016quantum} has shown how one can formalise a purification principle in the absence of causality, \cite{Araujo2016purification} shows how an alternative notion of purification can be defined for process-matrices allowing for indefinite causal order, and work of one of the authors discusses a `time-symmetric' notion of purification satisfied by quantum, classical and hybrid quantum-classical systems \cite{selby2017classical}.}

 Another assumption in our theorem was the manner in which our hyperdecoherence map---the mechanism by which the post-quantum theory reduces to quantum theory---was formalised.
 It may not be the case that post-quantum physics gives rise to quantum physics via such a mechanism.
 Indeed, alternate proposals for how some hypothetical post-quantum theory reduces to quantum theory have been proposed \cite{kleinmann2013typical}.
 Moreover, there is some evidence from research in quantum gravity that quantum pure states may become mixed at short length scales \cite{muller2009does}.
 This suggests that quantum pure states may not be fundamentally pure in a full theory of quantum gravity.
 However, we see the necessity of the requirement that quantum pure states are pure in a potential post-quantum theory (point $3.$ from def.~(\ref{def:PQT})) in our derivation as a feature rather than a bug.
 Indeed, it lends evidence to the assertion that to supersede quantum theory one must give up the requirement that states which appear pure within quantum theory are fundamentally pure.
 Despite this, our understanding of the quantum to classical transition in terms of decoherence suggests hyperdecoherence as the natural mechanism by which this should occur.
 Moreover, as discussed in section~\ref{sec:Hyperdecoherence} and shown in appendix~\ref{app:PureArePure}, one can derive that pure quantum states are pure post-quantum states from more primitive notions.